 In the photo above, you should see a dividing line.
 Click or touch the line and drag it left or right.
 This will show you a control photo and the flashlight photo.
 Both photographs were shot at the same exposure, with the same camera mounted on a tripod and within seconds of each other.

 For comparison purposes, take a look at the M600 (left side) and Streamlight ProTac HL (right).
 Both flashlights operate on a pair of CR123a batteries, though the Streamlight is a little more compact and rated at a higher output.
-However, ExtremeBeam lists a higher peak beam intensity (25,000 candela vs. 18,300 candela.)
+However, ExtremeBeam lists a higher peak beam intensity (25,000 candelas vs. 18,300 candelas.)
 Both flashlights had fresh batteries, were taken seconds apart and shot from a tripod at the same exposure.

 You can see that the light output is very similar between the two.
 It looks like the M600 was aimed slightly higher than the ProTac HL, but otherwise the beam and spill are pretty close at this distance.
 Measured runtime is also very similar.